-i.
+- i.
 The Bank pays gratuity to employees who retire or resign after a minimum period of five years of continuous service.
-The Bank's Contributory Gratuity Scheme bestows benefits to employees which are higher than those under the payment of Gratuity Act, 1972.
-The Bank makes contributions to a separate gratuity fund at the rate of 8.33% of the basic salary on monthly basis.
-This fund is recognized by the Income-tax authorities and administered by a trust.
-Contribution payable to Gratuity fund which is a defined contribution plan is charged to the Profit and Loss Account.
+The Bank's Contributory Gratuity Scheme bestows benefits to employees which are generally higher than those under the Payment of Gratuity Act, 1972.
+The Bank makes contributions to a separate gratuity fund at the rate of 8.33% of the basic salary on monthly basis subject to adjustment based on an actuarial valuation.
+This fund is recognised by the Income-tax authorities and administered by a trust.
+During the year the Bank has revised its treatment of Gratuity Scheme from a defined contribution scheme to a defined benefit scheme.
+Had the Bank continued to follow the earlier treatment, the profit before tax for the year ended 31 March, 2011 would have been lower by Rs.
+53,252 thousands. - ii.

-- i.
 Bank contributes 12% of basic salary as employer's contribution towards Provident Fund.
-This Provident Fund is classified as a defined benefit plan under AS 15, Employee benefits (revised) as the same is created with a guaranteed return linked with that under Employees Provident Fund ('EPF') Scheme, 1952.
+This Provident Fund is classified as a defined benefit plan under AS 15, Employee benefits (Revised) as the same is created with a guaranteed return linked with that under Employees Provident Fund ('EPF') Scheme, 1952.
 However, the actuary has expressed inability to estimate the future guaranteed rate(s) of interest under the said EPF Scheme due to pending authoritative guidance from the Institute of Actuaries of India in this regard.
 The Bank has, accordingly, debited the amount of actual contribution made for the year to the Profit and Loss Account for the year. - iii.
 Provision for compensated absences, pre-retirement leave and long term awards are made based on independent actuarial valuation conducted by a qualified actuary at year-end.
 Provision for compensated absences includes provision for pre-retirement leave. - iv.
-The eligible employees of the Bank have been granted stock awards under various plans, of equity shares of the ultimate holding company, Deutsche Bank AG.
-As per the various plans, these stock awards vest in a graded manner over an average period of one to three years.
+The eligible employees of the Bank have been granted stock awards under various plans of equity shares of the ultimate holding company, Deutsche Bank AG.
+As per the various plans, these stock awards vest in installments (tranches) over multi year periods.
 During the year, the Bank has charged an amount pertaining to these under the head "Payments to and provisions for employees" as compensation cost. - v.
-Actuarial gains / losses are immediately taken to the Profit and Loss Account.
+Actuarial gains/losses are immediately taken to the Profit and Loss Account.